 But it may not sit well with parents bringing carriers, strollers and squirmy toddlers into the cabin.

 "In my case, I don't see it being much of a problem," said mother of three Charlotte Ross of San Carlos.
 "But some people like to get situated with their stuff and not have to deal with the masses.
 For sure, it's a bummer."

 Southwest had considered dropping its 36-year policy of open seating and switching to an assigned-seating system used by other airlines.
-But after surveying customers, it found that only about 30 percent wanted a change.

 "Customers like choosing their seats.
 They don't like standing in line," Kelly said.
 "Our goal is to give customers back what they value most, which is time."